rajneeshm49/knplabs-rajneesh/README.md

 5. Need to go to http://localhost/knplabs-rajneesh link.

 NOTE: While development I had to uncomment some lines in php.ini (for e,g, extension=php_intl.dll) on local machine then it worked fine.
-The project is built in cakephp3
+The project is built in cakephp3. (mod_rewrite issue might occur on some machine, due to which css effect does not work, in that case we will have to 'AllowOverride All' in apache configuration file)